rickosborne/skyline/notes/details.md

   * Some plastics for armor, though it's more decorative than functional
   * Not much metal
   * Blue cable to connect things
+* Blue face paint in bold swaths and streaks
+* Lighting
   * Interior lighting via candles
+  * Raised braziers outside

 ## Banuk